MaoZiming/papers/1-basic-os/12-seda.md

 - **Pros:** robust to load
 - **Cons**
     - Event-handling threads can block.
-        - But this is not true, e.x. interrupts, page faults, garbage collection
+        -  e.x. interrupts, page faults, garbage collection
-        - ^ For these reasons, event-handling threads can still block.
     - Additional challenges
         - Scheduling and ordering of events are hard for application
         - Modularity is difficult to achieve